mesolex/mesolex/README.md

 $ cd mesolex
 ```

-Create a virtual environment for the project and install dependencies.
-The
+Create a virtual environment for the project and install dependencies, for example using [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv)
-following is how to do it with [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/),
-but you can also use pyenv or whatever other method you prefer:

 ```
-$ mkvirtualenv mesolex -p `which python3.5`
+$ pyenv virtualenv 3.7.1 mesolex
+$ pyenv activate mesoled
-(mesolex)$ pip install -r requirements/dev.txt (mesolex)$ npm install
+(mesolex)$ pip install -r requirements/dev.txt
 ```

+Install Node dependencies using `npm install`.
+It is recommended that you use [nvm](https://github.com/creationix/nvm) to keep your Node environment in sync with the project's requirements.

 ### Configuration settings